 Veterinarians must diagnose diabetes via a blood test and urine analysis.
 If your cat has stopped eating and drinking altogether, then hospitalization might be needed to rehydrate them.

-Even if your cat has had their annual physical chances are that if even an additional three pounds is gained in a cat, in a matter of months, it does increase their chances of having diabetes.
+Even if your cat has had its annual physical chances are that if even an additional three pounds is gained in a cat, in a matter of months, it does increase their chances of having diabetes.
 A severely diabetic cat is very ill, and a vet will move rapidly to rehydrate them and establish whether any internal organ damage such as the kidneys have been impacted.

 What are Treatment Options for Diabetic Cats?